Developer Reference v1

 Order Expiry

-Create a $25 BTC payment order with a single command:
+Create a $25 BTC payment order with a single request:

 cURL